akazukin5151/koneko-old/README.md

 * TUIs embedded with pictures of cute anime girls make you the coolest
 * Keyboard driven
 * I use arch btw

+## lscat rewrite

+**Note on terminology**: [lsix](https://github.com/hackerb9/lsix/) is the name of the original shell script I used, which uses libsixel.
+I edited it to use icat and renamed it **lscat**.
+Then I rewrote it with python, which is named **lscat.py**.

+You might have problems with image positioning with lscat.py.
+I wrote it to fit my screen and my terminal size, so there are 'magic numbers' (numbers that just exist) around.
+There's also no functionality to adjust for different terminal sizes.
+You can do either:

+1. Adjust the 'magic numbers'.
+There are around 4-5 types and they are commented in `lscat.py`
+2. You can revert to the old lscat script.
+In show_artist_illusts(), uncomment the two lines and comment out `lscat(path)`
+3. You can contribute by checking terminal size and doing all the maths.
+Send a PR!
+The only requirement is that it has to be *fast*.
+If not, it should be have a toggle to skip those checks.
+4. You can even use libsixel with lsix.
+In that case, replace the `lscat` file with [lsix](https://github.com/hackerb9/lsix/) and then do 2.

 # Developer manual